secretGeek/today-i-learned-staging/powershell/publish_module.md

 For now &mdash; this is based entirely on [Building a PowerShell Module](http://ramblingcookiemonster.github.io/Building-A-PowerShell-Module/) by Warren Frame.

-1. Create a module (.psm1)
+1. Create a module (`.psm1`)
-2. Create a module manifest (using New-ModuleManifest)
+2. Create a module manifest (`.psd1`)(using `New-ModuleManifest`)
-3. Register at PowershellGallery, and get an API key
+3. Register at PowershellGallery, and get an `API key`
-4. Publish using Publish-Module
+4. Publish using `Publish-Module`

 ## Create a module (.psm1)

-This is just a script file but with a .psm1 extension, and an 'export-moduleMember' declaration(s) at the end, for example:
+This is just a script file but with a `.psm1` extension, and an `export-moduleMember` declaration(s) at the end, for example:

-    export-modulemember *-*
+    Export-Module<ember *-*

-...means export every function that has a hyphen in the name, i.e. standard cmdLet syntax.
+...means "export every function that has a hyphen in the name", i.e. standard cmdLet syntax.

-You can also individually specify the functions to be exported.
+You can also individually specify the functions to be exported, e.g.:

-    Export-modulemember -function Invoke-CupHolder
+    Export-ModuleMember -function Invoke-CupHolder

+(The alternative: if you don't use `Export-ModuleMember` then *everything* is automatically exported from your `.psm1` file)

 ## Create a module manifest.

-A module manifest is a script with a ".psd1" extension.
+A module manifest is a script with a `.psd1` extension.
 It describes the module, and is needed for publication.

     $Path = 'C:\sc\PSStackExchange'
     $ModuleName = 'PSStackExchange'
     $Author = 'RamblingCookieMonster'